willemt/pearldb/README.rst

    Connection: keep-alive
    transfer-encoding: chunked

-Now we can finally retrieve our data:
+Now we can finally retrieve our data via a GET.

+PUTs have an immediate change to future GETs.
+There is full `isolation <https://en.wikipedia.org/wiki/ACID#Isolation>`_, and therefore no `dirty reads <http://en.wikipedia.org/wiki/Isolation_(database_systems)#Dirty_reads>`_.

 .. code-block:: bash

    http --ignore-stdin 127.0.0.1:8888/x/

 .. code-block:: bash
-   :class: dotted

    MY VALUE

 Delete
 ------
+DELETEs are durable - we only respond when change has been made to disk.

 .. code-block:: bash

    http -h --ignore-stdin DELETE 127.0.0.1:8888/x/